ychuang789/labelapi/README.md

 > The prefork pool implementation is based on Python’s [multiprocessing](https://docs.python.org/dev/library/multiprocessing.html#module-multiprocessing) package.
 It allows your Celery worker to side-step [Python’s Global Interpreter Lock](https://docs.python.org/dev/glossary.html#term-global-interpreter-lock) and fully leverage multiple processors on a given machine.

-Some cases of similar issues with celery multiprocessing at official github :
+Some cases of similar issues with celery multiprocessing at official Git hub :

 [Tasks are not allowed to start sub processes](https://github.com/celery/celery/issues/1709)